Black–Scholes equation: Financial interpretation

 The left-hand side consists of a "time decay" term, the change in derivative value with respect to time, called theta, and a term involving the second spatial derivative gamma, the convexity of the derivative value with respect to the underlying value.
-The right-hand side is the riskless return from a long position in the derivative and a short position consisting of ${\partial V}/{\partial S}$ shares of the underlying asset.
+The right-hand side is the riskless rate of return from a long position in the derivative and a short position consisting of ${\partial V}/{\partial S}$ shares of the underlying asset.

-Black and Scholes's insight was that the portfolio represented by the right-hand side is riskless: thus the equation says that the riskless return over any infinitesimal time interval can be expressed as the sum of theta and a term incorporating gamma.
+Black and Scholes's insight was that the portfolio represented by the right-hand side is indeed riskless: thus the right-hand side is its real rate of return and the equation says that this riskless return over any infinitesimal time interval can be expressed as the sum of theta and a term incorporating gamma - and is otherwise independent of delta.
 For an option, theta is typically negative, reflecting the loss in value due to having less time for exercising the option (for a European call on an underlying without dividends, it is always negative).
 Gamma is typically positive and so the gamma term reflects the gains in holding the option.
 The equation states that over any infinitesimal time interval the loss from theta and the gain from the gamma term must offset each other so that the result is a return at the riskless rate.

 From the viewpoint of the option issuer, e.g. an investment bank, the gamma term is the cost of hedging the option.
 (Since gamma is the greatest when the spot price of the underlying is near the strike price of the option, the seller's hedging costs are the greatest in that circumstance.)